 Being a single mom is hard.
-Trying not to die at the hands of my kids’ deadbeat dad is harder.
+Not dying at the hands of my kids’ deadbeat dad is harder.
 Especially when the shifter elders won’t lift a finger to help me.
 But for my daughters, I’ll risk everything for freedom.
-Even if that means trusting the new cop in town with my protection and my heart.
+Even if that means trusting the new cop in town with our protection.

-A century ago, I lost my mate and unborn babies.
+A century ago, I lost my breeding partner and unborn babies.
 Then I walked away from pack life to protect the innocent.
 A cold murder brought me back and gave me a second chance with the one woman I never expected to find.

-Mya is my destined female.
+Mya is my true mate.
 My wolf knows it.
 I know it.

 Only one thing stands in our way.
 The criminal who kidnapped her from her human life would rather see her dead than with me.
 And Mya’s death isn’t something I could bear.
 So it comes down to kill or be killed.
 And I have no plans on losing my life or Mya.